Adidas Al Rihla: Description

 Al Rihla's membrane is made of twenty seamless, thermally bonded polyurethane panels.
-Its "Speedshell" surface is textured with debossed macro and micro patterns, meant to improve the ball's flight stability and swerve.
+Its "Speedshell" surface is textured with debossed macro and micro patterns, designed to improve the ball's flight stability and swerve.
 Franziska Loffelmann, a design director at Adidas, describes Al Rihla as "the fastest and most accurate FIFA World Cup ball to date."
-Independent testing of the ball revealed that it has similar performance characteristics to the predecessor Telstar 18 and Brazuca balls.
+Independent testing of the ball revealed that it has performance characteristics similar to the predecessor Telstar 18 and Brazuca balls.

-The ball also features "connected ball technology," a suspension system inside the ball's bladder with an inertial measurement unit (IMU) at the center to provide the video assistant referee (VAR) with highly accurate ball movement data within seconds.
-This technology was developed with FIFA and Kinexon based in Munich.
+The ball also features "connected ball technology," which includes a suspension system inside the ball's bladder with an inertial measurement unit (IMU) at the center that provides the video assistant referee (VAR) with highly accurate ball-movement data within seconds.
+This technology was developed by FIFA and Kinexon, based in Munich.

-According to FIFA, the visuals are inspired by the culture, architecture, Dhow boats and flag of Qatar.
-The blue, red, and yellow color scheme is meant to represent the landscape of Qatar.
+According to FIFA, the look of the ball is inspired by the culture, architecture, Dhow boats and flag of Qatar.
+The blue, red, and yellow color scheme is meant to represent the Qatari landscape.

-On the "Pro" version of the ball one can read "Football is..." and all around "teamwork - fair play - collective - responsibility - passion - respect" in six languages: English, Arabic, Mandarin Chinese, French, Spanish, and Esperanto.
+On the "Pro" version of the ball, one can read "Football is..." and, all around it, the words "teamwork - fair play - collective - responsibility - passion - respect" in six languages: English, Arabic, Mandarin Chinese, French, Spanish, and Esperanto.